5 Day Isle of Skye and Highlands Tour from Inverness

 What will the weather be like?

-The Scottish Highlands and Islands are renowned for changeable weather and even in the summer months we are likely to experience some wet and windy weather conditions on tours.
+The Scottish Highlands are renowned for changeable weather and even in the summer months we are likely to experience some wet and windy weather conditions on tours.
 As such we always recommend a light waterproof jacket for all tours and decent footwear that you do not mind getting a little bit muddy or wet.
-Please note that for tours in March and October, the weather can be more inclement and I may adapt the daily itineraries with earlier or later starts and finishes to suit weather and travel conditions, and attraction opening and closing times.
-Most of the itinerary is still accessible during these months, though please note that Dunvegan Castle is only open April to mid-October and Inveraray Castle from late-March to late-October.
+Please note that for tours in February, March, October and November, the weather can be more inclement with rain, wind and (occasionally) snow more common.
+Additionally, daylight hours (late-October and November) are reduced and I may adapt the daily itineraries with earlier or later starts and finishes to suit weather and travel conditions and attraction opening and closing times.
+Most of the itinerary is still accessible during these months, though Dunvegan Castle is only open April to mid-October, Inveraray Castle from late-March to late-October and Eilean Donan Castle can occasionally be closed on certain days for private events outwith the summer months.
 On tours where an itinerary attraction is unavailable to explore we visit alternative locations.

 View the full list of FAQs here